louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Results

 During the trial, the mean percentage of urine samples negative for opioids was lower for patients in the taper group (35.2% [95% CI, 26.2%-44.2%]) compared with those in the maintenance group (53.2% [95% CI, 44.3%-62.0%]).
-Patients in the taper group reported more days per week of illicit opioid use than those in the maintenance group once they were no longer receiving buprenorphine (mean use, 1.27 [95% CI, 0.60-1.94] vs 0.47 [95% CI, 0.19-0.74] days).
-Patients in the taper group had fewer maximum consecutive weeks of opioid abstinence compared with those in the maintenance group (mean abstinence, 2.70 [95% CI, 1.72-3.75] vs 5.20 [95% CI, 4.16-6.20] weeks).
-Patients in the taper group were less likely to complete the trial (6 of 57 [11%] vs 37 of 56 [66%]; P<.001).
+Patients in the taper group reported more days per week of illicit opioid use than those in the maintenance group once they were no longer receiving buprenorphine (mean use, 1.27 [95% CI, 0.60–1.94] vs 0.47 [95% CI, 0.19–0.74] days).
+Patients in the taper group had fewer maximum consecutive weeks of opioid abstinence compared with those in the maintenance group (mean abstinence, 2.70 [95% CI, 1.72–3.75] vs 5.20 [95% CI, 4.16–6.20] weeks).
+Patients in the taper group were less likely to complete the trial (6 of 57 [11%] vs 37 of 56 [66%]; P < .001).
 Sixteen patients in the taper group reinitiated buprenorphine treatment after the taper owing to relapse.

 Conclusions and Relevance